Consumer Help and Advice

 What if the Paralegal does not work for a solicitor or Barrister but does works as an independent practitioner?

-If the Paralegal is working for themselves and has not put things right to your satisfaction and the Paralegal is a member of NALP or some other PPR Recognised body, then you can
+If the Paralegal is working for themselves and has not put things right to your satisfaction and the Paralegal is a member of NALP then you can

 1. Communicate your concerns to the Paralegal to give him/her a chance to put things right.
 If you are not satisfied then:

 2. Make a complaint in writing and request an investigation to the paralegal's Membership Body.
-Should the recognised membership body fail to settle a complaint to your satisfaction, then:
+The membership body will investigate and then respond within a given time frame.
+See NALP's Policy regarding complaints about a member.

-What does The PPR do to safeguard the Consumer?
+What does NALP do to safeguard the Consumer?

-The PPR has Codes of Conduct and Paralegal Practitioner Rules that registered Members have to follow.
-It is now also a requirement that if a Paralegal wishes to offer legal services, they have to apply for a practising certificate and have Public Indemnity Insurance in place.
+NALP has Codes of Conduct and Ethics for members and Guidance to members on Offering Legal Services and Holding Out that all NALP registered Members have to follow.
+It is now also a requirement that if a Paralegal wishes to offer legal services, they have to apply for a NALP Licence to Practice and have Public Indemnity Insurance in place.

 Many Paralegals work as freelancers mostly getting work from solicitors.
 The difference is that the solicitor does not employ them since they are self-employed.
 However, any freelancer doing a job for a solicitor is covered by that solicitor's insurance.
 Some freelancers may do work for their own clients and if this is so, be careful to go through the necessary steps mentioned above in order to protect yourself.